deepshisachan25/Diabetes-diagnosis-analytics/README.md

 Symptoms and Quality of Life
 Environmental and Occupational Exposures
 Health Behaviors
-Diagnosis Information

-Diagnosis (Target Variable)
+Diagnosis Information: Diagnosis (Target Variable)
-Patient Information
-Patient ID

 PatientID: A unique identifier for each patient, ranging from 6000 to 7878.
 Demographic Details